Skip to main content

 some: content for them

-Unattended Installs
+Unattended installs

 When Chef Infra Client is installed using an unattended bootstrap, remember that Chef Infra Client:

-• Must be able to authenticate to the Chef Infra Server
+• Must be able to authenticate to the Chef Infra Server.

-• Must be able to configure a run-list
+• Must be able to configure a run-list.

-• May require custom attributes, depending on the cookbooks that are being used
+• May require custom attributes, depending on the cookbooks that are being used.

-• Must have a unique node name; Chef Infra Client will use the FQDN for the host system by default
+• Must have a unique node name; Chef Infra Client will use the FQDN for the host system by default.

 When Chef Infra Client is installed using an unattended bootstrap, it may be built into an image that starts Chef Infra Client on boot, or installed using User Data or some other kind of post-deployment script.
 The type of image or User Data used depends on the platform on which the unattended bootstrap will take place.

-Bootstrapping with User Data
+Bootstrapping with user data

-The method used to inject a user data script into a server will vary depending on the infrastructure platform being used.
-For example, on AWS you can pass this data in as a text file using the command line tool.
+The method used to inject a user data script into a server varies depending on the infrastructure platform being used.
+For example, on AWS you can pass this data in as a text file using the command line.

 The following user data examples demonstrate the process of bootstrapping Windows and Linux nodes.